hashgraph/solo/docs/site/content/User/TaskTool.md

 ## Use the Task tool to launch Solo

-For users who want to quickly deploy a standalone solo network without need to know what is under the hood, they can use the Task tool to launch the network with a single command.
+For users who want to quickly deploy a standalone solo network without needing to know what is under the hood, they can use the Task tool to launch the network with a single command.

 NOTE: this requires cloning the GitHub repository: https://github.com/hashgraph/solo